CATEGORY:

 03 | Measurable Outcomes

-To validate the redesign, we conducted moderated remote usability testing with five participants: architects, engineers, and sustainability professionals.
+To validate the redesign, I conducted moderated remote usability testing with five sustainability professionals (architects and engineers) who regularly work with LCA-related tools.

 Results at a Glance